 Live weather updates on Cyclone Alfred

-We get it, giant waves look cool.
-But five-metre swells are no joke.
-Stay away from the beach, don’t go surfing, and for goodness’ sake, avoid driving through flooded streets!
+We get it; giant waves look cool.
+However, five-meter swells are not to be taken lightly.
+Avoid going to the beach, refrain from surfing, and steer clear of driving through flooded streets!

 - Avoid drinking tap water until authorities give the all-clear.

-Cyclone Alfred might be packing a punch, but with the right prep and a level head, you’ll get through it safely.
+Cyclone Despite Alfred’s strength, you can safely navigate through it with proper preparation and a calm mindset.
 Stay inside, stay informed, and keep those snacks close.
 See you on the other side, Queensland!